t36yang/Final_Project_Phase_2/README.md

 **Metrics:** Price, House Ranking scores (Grade and Condition), External Environment scores (waterfront, greenbelt, view).

 ## First-look of Data Analysis
-Before we jump to the prediction model, FS Real Estate data team conducted an initial analysis to examine the correlations between three key factors (grade, sqft living, zipcode) and sales price to establish an overview of the housing market.
+Before we jump to the prediction model, the FS Real Estate data team conducted an initial analysis to examine the correlations between three key factors (grade, sqft living, zipcode) and the sales price to establish an overview of the housing market.

 #### Overview of Price distribution for vacation homes
-The average price of vacation homes in King County is around 1.4 million.
-This distribution shows a right skewed trend towards the pricey range, therefore there are more houses for sale in the middle to lower range of price.
+The average price of vacation homes in King County is around $1.4 million.
+This distribution shows a right-skewed trend towards the pricey range, therefore there are more houses for sale in the middle to lower range of price.

 ![barplot price count distribution](https://user-images.githubusercontent.com/117051182/206803464-135a7906-1577-4c0d-a2e5-8ddb58e715f5.png)

 #### Price vs Grade
-Price and housing grade has a positive correlation the higher grade of the house the more expensive.
-Home buyers may use this information to search for a house in the home grade that aligns with their budget.
+Price and housing grade have a positive correlation the higher grade of the house, the more expensive it is.
+Home buyers may use this information to search for a house in the grade that aligns with their budget.

 ![Pricevs Grade](https://user-images.githubusercontent.com/117051182/206803538-3382d225-ccb3-40a0-af8e-9301ad2979f3.png)